tathan08/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**
 Duplicate names are not allowed.
 Each person in the contact list must have a unique name. <br>
 In this case, try customising the names in a way that is easily identifiable to you! <br>
-For example: 1-Alice Tan, 2-Alice Tan
+For example: Alice Tan - Glasses, Alice Tan - No Glasses
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**